MediaStorm

-MediaStorm is a New York City-based film production and interactive design studio.
+MediaStorm is a Los Gatos, CA based film production and interactive design studio.
 The company produces online news stories using high-quality photography, audio, interactivity, and video, and consults on interactive web projects.
 Seattle Post-Intelligencer said that "telling powerful stories through powerful images, MediaStorm has earned a reputation for engaging multimedia news."

 The company aims to give voice and meaning to pressing issues of our time, using their projects to “demystify complex issues, humanize statistics, and inspire audiences to take action on issues that matter.”

 Content and services

 The MediaStorm website showcases in-depth feature stories with an emphasis on photojournalism and social commentary.
 Their films have been picked up by major media outlets, such as The Los Angeles Times, The New York Times, The Atlantic, and The Washington Post.
 Notable projects include Marlboro Marine, The Sandwich Generation, Driftless, BLOODLINE: AIDS and Family, and Never Coming Home.
 An innovation of MediaStorm's business model is running auctions for media agencies to bid for the rights to run their stories.
 The site also offers for sale books that films are based on, music from the works, and other products from the film producers.

 In addition to in-house projects, the company partners with a range of clients on commissioned work to address communications challenges.
 Its clients include Apple Inc, the Council on Foreign Relations, The Los Angeles Times, MSNBC, National Geographic, and Starbucks, the first corporate client.